Toolbar

 Are the stars visible to the naked eye?

-Only 2873 stars are visible to the naked eye.
-These stars are not available for naming because they already have scientific and historical names.
-The stars available for naming through ISR are bright enough to be seen with a domestic telescope (100 mm or 4 inch diameter lens or greater).
+No, they are not.
+Only around 5000 stars are visible to the naked eye.
+These stars are not available for naming (and never have been) because they already have scientific and historical names.

 How many times are the stars named?